iamFIREcracker/adventofcode/README.md

   levels to the state?
 Currently we end up with way more states than we actually use
 - 2019/25: implement a solution for this (I solved this by _playing_ it)
+- Add PERMUTATIONS function that works with strings too (currently, for 2016/21 I COERCE'd like there is no tomorrow)